ericaltenburg/cs385/README.md

 # cs385
-These are various coding projects done in CS 385 - algorithms at Stevens Institute of Techonology (S19).
+These are various coding projects done in CS 385 - Algorithms at Stevens Institute of Techonology (S19).